 Since 1969, the Los Angeles LGBT Center has cared for, championed, and celebrated LGBT individuals and families in Los Angeles and beyond.
 Today the Center’s more than 550 employees provide services for more LGBT people than any other organization in the world, offering programs, services, and global advocacy that span four broad categories: Health, Social Services and Housing, Culture and Education, and Leadership and Advocacy.
 They are an unstoppable force in the fight against bigotry and the struggle to build a better world; a world in which LGBT people can be healthy, equal, and complete members of society.

 Your Dollars at Work

-AIDS/LifeCycle has a five-year average of a 28% cost of fundraising.
-When donating to AIDS/LifeCycle, nearly 75% of your dollars are directed immediately to one of San Francisco AIDS Foundation’s or the Los Angeles LGBT Center’s life-saving programs.
+AIDS/LifeCycle has a five-year average of a 30% cost of fundraising.
+When donating to AIDS/LifeCycle, your dollars are directed immediately to one of San Francisco AIDS Foundation’s or the Los Angeles LGBT Center’s life-saving programs.
 Want to know more about the direct impact your dollars have?
 Check out these two charts below.

 San Francisco AIDS Foundation